Arja Koriseva: Biography

-Koriseva comes from a musical family: her parents were both active in the church choir, and the harmonikka player, Erkki Friman, is Koriseva's maternal uncle (The Finnish harmonikka is not a mouth organ.
+Koriseva grew up in a family inclined towards music: her parents were both active in their church choir, and Koriseva's maternal uncle, Erkki Friman, is a harmonikka player (The Finnish harmonikka is not a mouth organ.
 It is a kind of accordion, with symmetrically arranged buttons instead of piano keys.
 It is not the same instrument as a bandoneon).

 Koriseva and her sister/fellow singer, Eija (b.
 31 October 1963), sang with the Peräkylä Boys band in youth hostels, holiday camps, restaurants and various other places in central Finland from 1978.
 When the Peräkylä Boys broke up to continue their studies, the Koriseva sisters created a new band, Kastanja (“Chestnut”).

 Note that Koriseva's sister, Eija, is not the same Eija Koriseva, who is a mathematics professor at the University of Helsinki.

 In 1983, Koriseva was admitted to the Central Finland Conservatory to study music.

 In the summer of 1984, Koriseva was a Lions Club scholarship student in Wilmar, Minneapolis, United States.
 She returned after three years for a summer with the same family.
 She said of this time: